psenger/Best-Practices-For-Rest-API/README.md

 I have implemented on several cases a Payload Wrapper or Envelope for the purpose of pagination through large volumes of data.
 They basically looked like the following.

-In this case, it included a page, page size, and toal.
+In this case, it included a page, page size, and total.
 ```JS
 {
 	data: [],